riratu/public-transport-routing/README.md

 # public-transport-routing

-A Proof of Concept of a routing algorythm for gtfs with PHP and SQL.
+A proof of concept of a routing algorythm for GTFS with PHP and SQL.